mcfrith/seg-suite/README.rst

   correctly imported, but the repeat coordinates are not preserved (because that's impossible without alignment-gap data).

+These options are available:

+-f N  Make the Nth segment in each seg line forward-stranded.
+If it
+      would be reverse-stranded by default, then flip the strand of each segment in that line.
+The default is: if the input has absolute strands then keep them, else if the input has relative strands make the first segment forward-stranded.

-These options are available, which affect bed, genePred and gtf formats only.
+The next options affect bed, genePred and gtf formats only.
 For these formats, the default is to get the exons.

 -c  Get coding regions (CDS).
 For gtf format, this includes start and
     stop codons.